Notice of Intent: Medium and Heavy-Duty Vehicle Charging Hubs Program

 • Facilitate EVSE permitting and procurement;

-• Commission and install DCFC hubs;
+• Commission and install level 2 and DCFC hubs;

 • Deliver a maintenance and operations plan to assist each site host with ongoing maintenance and operations after the close of the program term; and